SydneySwofford/AdMatchingSystem/README.md

 ## Future Work

-I am proud of the work I have done, but there is always room for improvement.
+There are always room for improvement.

 - **Security Considerations**
   The application handles potentially sensitive user data as requests are consumed.
 Considerations to protect this user data from malicious actors could enhance the security of the application.